zloeber/awesome-declarative-config/README.md

 These drawbacks typically emerge in more complex declarative configurations.

-## Personal Opinion

-It is the author's belief that the evolution of information technology is driven forward by widespread adoption.
-In order to adopt technology it must first be consumable.
-In order to be consumable it must be approachable and easier to use.
-As we have evolved our ability to create human consumable GUIs for the masses there has also been an evolution in backend orchestration required to operate the ever growing piles of technology required to serve them.
-The declarative configuration of all things has become much plausible with the advent of container orchestration (Kubernetes) in our industry.

 ## Declarative Categories

 Three broad categories of software will be considered for this list.
 The difference between them is a bit fuzzy but largely comes down to the target of the declarative manifests it consumes.
 Categories are as follows:

-1. **Engine** - Engines consume declarative manifests in some manner to simplify the attainment of desired state of a broad range of systems outside of the application itself.
+1. **Engines** - Engines consume declarative manifests in some manner to simplify the attainment of desired state of a broad range of systems outside of the application itself.
 A prime example of a declarative engine would be Terraform.

-2. **Application** - An application which is able to be configured declaratively or uses declarative manifests to accomplish application specific tasks.
+2. **Applications** - An application which is able to be configured declaratively or uses declarative manifests to accomplish application specific tasks.
 One example of a declarative application would be a Kubernetes operator.

-3. **Platform** - A platform which consumes declarative manifests to configure or deploy platform specific elements.
+3. **Platforms** - A platform which consumes declarative manifests to configure or deploy platform specific elements.
 A great example of a declarative platform would be Kubernetes.

 ## Qualifying For This List